provsalt/notes/Geography/Tourism/Introduction to tourism/Rich culture.md

 Heritage sites are important as they reinforce the culture for domestic tourist

+In Singapore, there is the Chinatown Heritage Centre where it shows visitors the living conditions of Chinatown in the 90's.

 # Film induced tourism
 Film induced tourism is where tourist visit places where film or movie has took place..
 Eg: Lord of the rings, NZ, Crazy rich Asians, SG